FaceAll886/Server-monitoring-system/README.md

 # Server monitoring system
-#Linux programming,  socket programming,  TCP/IP,  UDP,  select and epoll model;
-#Server connects to the client through the heartbeat mechanism;
+#master connects to the client through the heartbeat mechanism;
-#Server could get client cpu, memory, disk and other information;
+#master could get client cpu, memory, disk and other information;
 #Client executes the script to get native information;
 #Client could send warning information;
+#common file have some common functions;
+#script file have some files to get cpu, memory, disk and other information;
+#files could save every host information